Market Sectors: 2026 Rotation Trends

 WARNING: Beware of “Sector Overlap”; in 2026, the lines between Tech and Utilities have blurred as energy providers become essential “AI-Adjacent” infrastructure.
 Ensure your portfolio isn’t accidentally double-exposed to AI-related volatility across different sector labels.

-Macro Drivers: OBBBA Act and Fiscal Policy
+Macro Drivers: Fiscal Policy and Sector Re-rating

 Turn Knowledge into Profit

-You've done the reading, now it's time to act.
+You have done the reading, now it is time to act.
 The best way to learn is by doing.
 Open a free, no-risk demo account and practice your strategy with virtual funds today.

 Open a Free Demo Account